Skin and the Effects of Ultraviolet Radiation

 (Test Your Mettle) Conduct the How Effective Is Your Sunscreen? associated activity.

-(Multiple Perspectives extension) Conclude the lesson by showing the Using Lasers to Detect Skin Cancer video clip (2:13 minutes) on laser skin treatment with Dr. Anita Jansen, professor of biomedical engineering at Vanderbilt University.
+(Multiple Perspectives extension) Conclude the lesson by showing the Using Lasers to Detect Skin Cancer (MOV) video clip (2:13 minutes) on laser skin treatment with Dr. Anita Jansen, professor of biomedical engineering at Vanderbilt University.

 Lecture Information